-The concrete requirement has been classified as DS-2 AC-1s in the area of WS103, TH201 and WS208.
+The concrete requirement has been classified as DS-2 AC-1s in the made ground in locations WS103, TH201 and WS208.
 These are located in the northwestern part of the site.

 Contamination Assessment

 When compared to residential with plant uptake assessment criteria, one elevated arsenic and seven lead concentrations were identified in the made ground.
 One slightly elevated level of lead was identified in the natural ground.